When it comes to voice over bookings at NJP STUDIOS, there is no way around Gabriela.

 How does a speaker booking work?

-It's easy: our speaker tool offers you a huge selection of voices in various languages and dialects from Germany and abroad.
-By means of a filter you can select your favorites, then send us the link with the project info and the approximate time frame for your production.
-We will contact you as soon as possible with the offer and the availability of the speakers.
-As soon as you have approved the costs and the date proposal, we will book the speaker(s) bindingly on the desired date.
+It's simple: our speaker tool offers you a huge selection of voices in various languages and dialects from Germany and abroad.
+Use the filter to select your favorites, then send us the link with the project information and the approximate time frame for your production.
+We will get back to you as soon as possible with a quote and the availability of the voice actors.
+As soon as you have approved the costs and the proposed date, we will make a binding booking for the voice artist(s) on the desired date.

 Of course, you can still contact us directly with a briefing (project/voice) and we will send you a selection of suitable voices.